 - Building up on Höhle [1], McGough [2], and Günther [3] . - General idea: separate nowcasting problem into two "sub-models" - 1.
 Model for the expected number of final notifications - 2.
 Model for delay distribution of the reporting process.
-This model is further split into 3 sub-models. - 2.1 The baseline hazard model. - 2.2 The report day hazard model. - 2.3 The reference day hazard model. - Helps to express assumptions in an "interpretable" way. - When groups of observations (i.e age or location) are present we can either choose to model jointly or independently.
+This model is further split into 3 sub-models. - 2.1 The baseline hazard model. - 2.2 The report day hazard model. - 2.3 The reference day hazard model. - When groups of observations (i.e age or location) are present we can either choose to model jointly or independently.

 Here we follow Günther [3] and specify a group specific daily random walk on the log scale.
-This is generalisable to any model in principle.
+This will soon be generalisable to arbitrary models.